-How to complete MAR and Double Check Sheet: When DSPs are storing and handing medication to PWS, an '11' can be entered on the MAR to document that medication was given to the PWS, but that it was not administered at that time (i.e., DSP gives Sue her 8pm meds before they leave their shift at 6pm).
-The DSP will then sign off as the giver on the Double Check Sheet (put a line through the checker).
-If a DSP is only checking for empty packaging, to check if the PWS took their meds, they will sign off as the checker and put a line through the giver spot.
+How to complete MAR and record when medication is given to a PWS: When DSPs are preparing medication for a PWS an '11' can be written on the MAR to document that medication was given to the PWS, but that it was not administered at that time (i.e., DSP gives Sue her 8pm meds before they leave their shift at 6pm).
+The DSP will then enter a note in CAPS stating what medication was given to the PWS.
+It is important to follow the directions in the Medication Support Agreement and to document in CAPS so that everyone knows that medication was given to the PWS, when it was handed to them, and by whom.
+To do this go to the 'Client' (PWS) in CAPS, select "Care Delivery", go to "Note Type" and select "Medication Self Admin Log".
+Please include a note about all med passes that were handed to the PWS.